AnilKSahoo9/graphjs/README.md

 You can input data in JSON format and choose which type of chart you want to draw and after that your chart will be drawed on the screen.

-Link to GitHub Repo is https://github.com/anilsahoo123/graphjs
+Link to GitHub Repo is https://github.com/anilsahoo123/graphjs please visit this repo and feel free to suggest some changes.